How to prepare for an aged care assessment

 If you’re eligible, you can book in for an assessment online or by calling 1800 200 422.

 You will need to provide information about you or your loved one’s current situation and who the assessor can contact.
-Once you’ve added your details, the assessor will contact you within 2 – 6 week to arrange an assessment.
+Once you’ve added your details, the assessor will contact you to arrange an assessment.

 Step 3: Get ready for your assessment